asyrjasalo/RESTinstance/README.md

 ### Local development

-We use [Nox](https://nox.thea.codes/en/stable/) over `make`, `invoke` and `tox`.
+We use [Nox](https://nox.thea.codes/en/stable/) over `make`, `invoke` and `tox`:
+- Supports multiple Python versions, each session can be ran on `pythonX.X`.
+- A single session is stored in a single virtualenv in .venv/<session_name>.
+- Each `nox` resets the session (venv), unless explicitly `reuse_venv=True`.

+We test, develop, build and publish on Python 3.6, and use venvs as usual:

+    python3 -m venv .venv/dev
+    source .venv/dev/bin/activate

-Nox automatically handles `.venv/`s for the common tasks, and works on Windows.
+Nox automates handling `.venv/`s for the dev tasks, and that on Windows as well
-We test and develop on Python 3.6.
-The versions are configured in `noxfile.py`.

-Install Nox:

     pip install --uprade nox

+Use of [venv](https://docs.python.org/3/library/venv.html) module is what we prefer always, also `noxfile.py` configures further tasks so.

+The default Python version is configured in `noxfile.py`, and is  `python3.6`.

-To list all possible sessions (session is a task which rans in its own venv):
+To list all possible sessions - session is a task, which rans in its own venv:

     nox -l

-Default sessions are colored in the list, so all tests are ran by:
+Default sessions are hilighted in the list - so we run all tests by:

     nox

-This also bootstraps [pre-commit](https://pre-commit.com/) in the directory, as we want our static analysis checks ran before code even ends up in a commit.
+We want our static analysis checks ran before code even ends up in a commit:
+Thus this session bootstraps [pre-commit](https://pre-commit.com/) hooks in the git working copy.

-Some tests assume `testapi/` running on [mountebank](https://www.mbtest.org):
+Session `nox -s atest` assumes you have started `testapi/` on [mountebank](https://www.mbtest.org):

     nox -s testenv